molinalg/Password-Generator-And-Cracker/john-commands.md

 john --wordlist=diccionario.txt --rules=all --format=md5crypt-long dataset_X.txt
 ```

-This requires the file "john-local.conf" located at "/usr/share/john/john-local.conf" to hace rules like the following:
+This requires the file "john-local.conf" located at "/usr/share/john/john-local.conf" to have rules like the following:

 ```conf
 # Rules John-local.conf